Link2006/TF2CheatDetectLua/README.md

 - `debugMode` - Debug mode (prints a lot, not recommended!)
 - `allChat` - Prints *all* chat messages
 - `SpamMax` - Only print X numbers of line
+- `SuspPrint` - Prints suspicious lines of text received from the game
+- `TimeStamp` - Prints the time before each lines

 ### Notes
 - Just credit me if you use parts of this code.